Gregory Joseph Herschlag

 PDE & Dynamical Systems

-I am interested in studying techniques to reveal gerrymandering.
+I am interested in studying techniques to understand gerrymandering.
 I am also interested in computational fluid dynamics and high performance computing.

 Herschlag, G., et al. “Fluid extraction across pumping and permeable walls in the viscous limit.”
 Physics of Fluids, vol. 28, no. 4, Apr.
 2016.
 Scopus, doi:10.1063/1.4946005.
 Full Text